 It’s just a hunch, but I think it’s up to me.
 I think I have to talk to my kids and encourage them to talk to me.
-So, although my kids are young and I don’t have a lot of experience with iPod-toting tweens, I am hoping to lay the foundation for open communication now!
+So, although my kids are young and I don’t have much experience with iPod-toting tweens, I hope to lay the foundation for open communication now!

 One of the best ways I’ve experienced (and heard from parents older and wiser than me) is by maximizing bedtime!

-Did you know bedtime routines are a valuable tool in your parenting toolbox with any age kids?
+Did you know bedtime routines are a valuable tool in your parenting toolbox at any age kids?

 1. Stretch ’em out.

-I know it’s your final moments before you’re free to lay on the couch and go to the bathroom without someone tapping on your arm, but kids can feel you rushing them.
+I know it’s your final moment before you’re free to lie on the couch and go to the bathroom without someone tapping your arm, but kids can feel you rushing them.
 Spend time listening and enjoying the final, quiet moments of their day.
 Your open ears will encourage lingering conversations and heart-to-heart talks.